 National Hydrogen & Fuel Cell Day

-On September 29th, the Senate officially recognized October 8th as National Hydrogen and Fuel Cell Day with the passage of Senate Resolution 217, which was agreed to by unanimous consent.
+On September 29, 2016 the Senate officially recognized October 8 as National Hydrogen and Fuel Cell Day with the passage of Senate Resolution 217, which was agreed to by unanimous consent.
 The resolution's primary cosponsors were Senator Richard Blumenthal (D-CT) and Senator Lindsey Graham (R-SC), and was also sponsored by Senator Chris Coons (D-CT), Senator Chris Murphy (D-CT), Senator Martin Heinrich (D-NM), and Senator Mazie Hirono (D-HI).
-For more information, click here.
+For more information on National Hydrogen and Fuel Cell Day 2017, click here.

 Fuel Cell & Hydrogen Energy Policy Forum